 This story is about a real incident that happened years ago, but it does relate to SL a bit.

 So, what happened?
 Out of the blue, Kim came against me in a bizarre way (a story unto itself) then made it look like I did something bad to her instead.
 And, on her word alone, my classmates went from accepting the new kid (me) to shunning me.

-Often, girls can be physical bullies.
+Sometimes, girls can be physical bullies.
 Believe it or not, I would have preferred if Kim had tried that instead!
-I did not look tough, but I could take down even a boy my age who tried to fight me.
+I did not look tough but could take down even a boy my age who tried to fight me.
 The Kims of the world do not hit you, though.
 They slander you, play the victim; and this was something my 9-year-old self did not know how to defend against.

 One classmate came over when no one was looking.
 “You’re nice,” she whispered.
 “But I can’t be your friend.
 If I am, it will make Kim sad.”

 So that was the gist of it.
 The other 9-year-olds didn’t have a clue about me, they just wanted to keep Princess Kim happy.

 School days are over, but human beings are still human, even in the virtual world; and I’ve seen adults exhibit the same behavior I saw when I was 9.
 Princess Kim still exists, she just got old and joined Second Life.

 It’s been a long time since most of us were children, but no matter how old we get some people still act like they’re 9-years-old.
 I probably do too sometimes.
 I was never a follower (maybe that was part of the problem?), but I admit it: Now and then I just want to take my ball and go home.